Iteo/theme_tailor/packages/theme_tailor/README.md

   @themeExtension
   static List<MsgList> msgList = MsgList.themes;

-  /// "NotGeneratedExtension" is a theme extension that is not created using code generator.
+  /// "NotGeneratedExtension" is a theme extension that is not created using the code generator.
 It is not necessary to mark it with "@themeExtension" annotation static List<NotGeneratedExtension> notGeneratedExtension = [/*custom themes*/];
 }